 10.5 Any return of goods will not be accepted without prior written agreement from the SELLER.
 Goods which are accepted by the SELLER will give rise to the issue of a credit note that may only be compensated by means of subsequent invoices.

 The SELLER reserves the right to control any returned goods and, if appropriate, dispute the causes given by the BUYER that justify its return from the latter’s point of view.
 Effective application of warranty conditions may be refused in any such case.
 The BUYER is responsible for providing evidence of non-compliance or of the existence of a defect concerning the goods.

 10.6 For the requirements of the present article 10, the warranty is void:

 - If raw material, parts or faulty design-work is provided by the BUYER,

-- The product was installed improperly,
+- The goods were installed improperly,

 - The terms of the warranty do not apply to consumables

-- If the functional defect results from an intervention carried out on the goods without written authorization from THE SELLER,
+- If the functional defect results from an intervention carried out on the goods without written authorization from the SELLER,

-- If, following delivery in kit-form, the equipment has not been fitted by the BUYER as per the recommendations supplied in the assembly instructions or has undergone modifications without THE SELLER’s written approval,
+- If, following delivery in kit-form, the equipment has not been fitted by the BUYER as per the recommendations supplied in the assembly instructions or has undergone modifications without the SELLER’s written approval,

 - If defective operation can be attributed to: